 Scenario 1 or 2?

-If it is 1, you most certainly need to urgently deploy Omnichannel support layer integrated smartly with the CRM/order management system.
+If it is 1, you most certainly need to urgently deploy an Omnichannel support layer integrated smartly with the CRM/order management system.
 It will not only prepare you to provide customers with instant resolution but will also make you present at whichever mode that the customer would like you to assist him on?
-Intelligent integration with the order management/CRM tool as depicted in the example 2 will also enable the service agent to help the customer make logical choices related to their need, resulting in bounty upsell/upgrade opportunity for the business and desirable convenience for the customer : resulting in stronger relationship between the two.
+Intelligent integration with the order management/CRM tool as depicted in example 2 will also enable the service agent to help the customer make logical choices related to their need, resulting in bounty upsell/upgrade opportunity for the business and desirable convenience for the customer: resulting in a stronger relationship between the two.

 When presented options of upgrade/upsell are contextual in nature those options appear meaningful to the customers and they are more likely to buy from you again.
-In the entire process, we saw how a potential deal breaker “transaction failed” turned into a delightful customer experience in scenario 2; and it achieved a great experience without making the customer toil, like in the first undesirable case that we looked at.
-Customer love being spoilt with pleasant options but at the same time, they hate having to work for it.
-It is therefore important that when you design your systems, you keep customer effort index in mind.
+In the entire process, we saw how a potential deal-breaker “transaction failed” turned into a delightful customer experience in scenario 2; and it achieved a great experience without making the customer toil, like in the first undesirable case that we looked at.
+Customers love being spoilt with pleasant options but at the same time, they hate having to work for it.
+It is therefore important that when you design your systems, you keep the customer effort index in mind.

 Omnichannel is a good choice to make, invest in your systems to elevate the quality of customer interactions.